Stupid1Fish/Academic-Pages/_pages/about.md

 ---
 permalink: /
-title: "Hello there, I'm 辉仔(huizai) 👋"
+title: "👋 Hello there, I'm 阿耀 "
 author_profile: true
 redirect_from:
   - /about/